WRF-GC/documentation/docs/source/nudging.rst

 This process is WRF-specific but may be useful for your WRF-GC runs.
 The namelist options described here are also described in `the WRF User's Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_V3/user_guide_V3.9/users_guide_chap5.htm#Namelist>`_

-Grid Nudging using input FNL data
+Grid nudging using input FNL data
 ----------------------------

 1. Add the following lines to your ``namelist.input``, into a new section ``&fdda`` as shown below: